SHSharkar/MCP-Mathematics/README.md

 #### Option 3: Development Installation

-If you want to contribute or need the latest development version:
+If you want to help out or need the latest development version:

 ```bash
 git clone https://github.com/SHSharkar/MCP-Mathematics.git